mako-2021/boilerplate-knex/README.md

 c- navigate to `http://localhost:3000` and open inspect tool to see errors

 Explanation of problem-
 I tried fixing this problem many ways yet I could not get past the problem within the node modules.
-I implemeted .dockerignore and it seemed to fix one of the problems but once I inputed the commands `npm run knex migrate:latest` & `npm run knex seed:run` in the Dockerfilez(server) the prior problem arose again.
+I implemented `.dockerignore` and it seemed to fix one of the problems but once I inputed the commands `npm run knex migrate:latest` & `npm run knex seed:run` in the Dockerfile (server) the prior problem arose again.
 Example of problem below:

 `server_1  | Cannot find module '/app/node_modules/sqlite3/lib/binding/napi-v3-linux-x64/node_sqlite3.node'`